 More specifically, the Communication proposes tools which should enable the main obstacles to increased take-up of GPP to be addressed.

 The Commission was entrusted with the following:

 In order to monitor GPP, the Commission proposes to establish two types of indicators: quantitative indicators to assess the progress of the policy and its impact on the supply side, and impact-oriented indicators allowing assessment of the environmental and financial gains made.
 This monitoring methodology was tested in the 2009 study undertaken on behalf of the Commission Collection of statistical information on GPP in the EU.
-In 2011, the Commission will evaluate the situation and make a review of the current state of GPP in the Member States.
-Results will serve as the basis for setting future targets.
+To assess if the set 2010 target had been met, in 2011, the Commission commissioned a study in which over 850 public authorities from 26 Member States participated.
+More information about the results of this study can be found here.

 The Communication (COM (2008) 400) “Public procurement for a better environment” was accompanied by staff working documents.

 This provides useful guidelines for public authorities on the definition and verification of environmental criteria, tools for stimulating GPP and examples for a number of product groups.
 It also offers legal and operational guidance.

 Specific areas covered by the Working Document include: